The Word “Leader”

 It’s a bad system because it incentivizes them to act against human thriving (even their own) in a hundred ways.

-We must always remember the essential nature of government (which is why I write this in more than half of my blog posts).
+We must always remember the essential nature of government.
 Government is organized violence, a centralization of physical force.
 All government action is violence and the threat of violence.
 Tariffs, legal tender laws, money printing, industry regulations, taxes – all enforced by physical might.

-Each positive action (positive meaning choosing to do something rather than nothing, or commission instead of omission) implemented by a politician is a violent action.
+Each positive action (positive meaning choosing to do something rather than nothing, or commission instead of omission) implemented by a political decision is a violent action.
 It’s a use of force to achieve a result.
-And the incentive structure in government pushes politicians to action – no rewards for doing nothing.

 A person who wields force pushes people in front of him.
 He pushes them where he himself has not gone.
 The people pushed suffer the consequences while he remains untouched.

-Politicians have no requirement to be productive and generate anything useful for other humans – their job consists of trying to oversee and micromanage the people that are being productive.
+Politicians have no requirement to be productive and generate anything useful for other humans—their modern role largely consists of attempting to oversee the people that are being productive.
 Politicians don’t have the healthcare programs that they legislate into existence, forcing everyone else to use them.

-They don’t get taxed in the same way that they force everyone else to be taxed.
+They don’t get taxed in the same way that everyone else is.
 The laws determining crimes do not apply to them in the same way as other citizens.
 Politicians start wars, and they do not fight and die in them.

-Being a politician is something closer to the opposite of being a leader.
-No matter how noble a political office holder’s sentiment may be, he or she has only violence as a tool, and does not bear the consequences of his or her actions in office – everyone else does.
+Being a politician does not meet the requirements for my definition of a leader.
+No matter how noble a political office holder’s sentiment may be, he or she has only violence as a tool, and does not bear the consequences of his or her actions in office—everyone else does.
 Not much skin in the game.

 Leader Inflation